It’s time for your business to think differently about apprenticeships

 #4 Apprentices don’t stay with their employer once they are qualified

 The vast majority of apprentices stay on with their employer after their apprenticeship finishes.
 Many apprentices choose to move onto the next level of training to help them progress into more senior roles within their company.
-Read how Shannon Keating, Assistant HR Advisor at Cheltenham based charity CCP has completed her Level 3 Business Administration and Level HR Support apprenticeships with Gloucestershire College, and how she is aspiring to complete her Level 5 HR Consultant qualification in the future.
+Read how Finley Walker has completed his Level 4 Software Tester apprenticeship with Renishaw and has been kept on as a valuable member of the team.

 #5 Apprenticeships aren’t for current employees